skydoves/flow-operators/README.md

 }
 ```

-Now, you can easily restart the upstream flow and reload the initial task using the delegated property.
+Now, you can easily restart the upstream flow and reload the initial task using the property.

 ```kotlin
 @Composable